drufball/yosai/_drafts/tunnel-vision.md

 He pulled himself into a sitting position.
 "Yeah."

-There was a faint clinking of metal as Fumi righted the lantern and lit it.
+There was a faint clink of metal as Fumi grabbed the lantern and lit it.
 Her face appeared in the darkness, lit from below as she stared at him warily.
 "What are you doing here?"

 Moto hesitated for a moment before replying.
 "I... uh... it's complicated."

 "Try explaining."
-Fumi stood frowning down at Moto where he sat on the ground.
+Fumi frowned as she loomed over Moto.

 Moto let out a long sigh, sounding reluctant.
 "I was looking at old contracts."